 Information about the artifact’s author and other standard citation information can be found by following the hyperlink provided to the catalog record.

-Since forming in 2012, the primary mission of the collaborative Preservation Lab is to preserve and conserve the collections of the Public Library of Cincinnati & Hamilton County and the University of Cincinnati Libraries.
-The treatment reports and photographic documentation that comprise this Digital Resource Collection are a record of conservation treatments conducted in the lab on special collections items held either by the University of Cincinnati Libraries or the Public Library of Cincinnati and Hamilton County.
+Since forming in 2012, the primary mission of the collaborative Preservation Lab is to preserve and conserve the collections Cincinnati & Hamilton County Public Library and the University of Cincinnati Libraries.
+The treatment reports and photographic documentation that comprise this Digital Resource Collection are a record of conservation treatments conducted in the lab on special collections items held either by the University of Cincinnati Libraries or Cincinnati & Hamilton County Public Library.
 The collection is divided by owning institution.
 For more information about the DRC see drc.libraries.uc.edu/about.html.

 For current information about Preservation Lab activities and events see blog.thepreservationlab.org.